When is the next green and amber list update announcement?

 What are the rules for amber list countries?

+Currently, all arrivals must quarantine for 10 days on entry to the UK and take three Covid tests in total: one pre-departure and two post-arrival PCRs.

-Transport secretary Grant Shapps announced on 8 July that from 19 July, double-vaccinated Britons and accompanying under 18s would be exempt from quarantine when arriving into the UK from amber list destinations.
+However, transport secretary Grant Shapps announced that, from 19 July, double-vaccinated Britons (provided the second dose was at least 14 days prior) and accompanying under 18s will be exempt from quarantine when arriving into England from amber list destinations.

-The requirements will be the same as green arrivals: a pre-departure test, and a day two PCR.
+The requirements will be the same as those for green arrivals: a pre-departure test, and a day two PCR.

 Join our new commenting forum